Skip to Content

 Use a large sieve or colander set over a large bowl when salting the vegetables.
 This allows the liquid to drain off the vegetables, and avoids them sitting in salty water.
 If you have a large salad spinner that would work well here too.

-Recipe taken from River Cottage, Pam’s Piccalilli.
+This recipe is adapted from River Cottage, Pam’s Piccalilli.
 This recipe has worked every time and tastes delicious so I have never felt the need to change it!

 Nutrition Facts